Settings, configuration overview

 Recoll indexing options are set inside text configuration files located in a configuration directory.
 There can be several such directories, each of which defines the parameters for one index.

-The configuration files can be edited by hand or through the Index configuration dialog (Preferences menu).
+The configuration files can be edited with a plain text editor or through the Index configuration dialog (Preferences menu).
 The GUI tool will try to respect your formatting and comments as much as possible, so it is quite possible to use both approaches on the same configuration.

 For each index, there are at least two sets of configuration files.
 System-wide configuration files are kept in a directory named like /usr/share/recoll/examples, and define default values, shared by all indexes (the values in these files are often commented out, and just present to indicate the default coded in the program).
 For each index, a parallel set of files defines the customized parameters.